tanmay2626/PhotoGallery/README.md

 # PhotoGallery
-Photo Gallery Web Application Using React and Firebase
+Photo Gallery is a Web Application made using React and Firebase.
+It also includes amazing animations using FramerMotion Library.
+The UI is designed with the help of Material UI and Bootstrap.